Skip to main content

 Technical Analysis

 CVE-2025-24138 is a vulnerability identified in Apple macOS that allows a malicious application to leak sensitive user information due to improper state management within the operating system.
-The vulnerability is classified under CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor).
-It affects unspecified versions of macOS prior to the patched releases: Ventura 13.7.3, Sequoia 15.3, and Sonoma 14.7.3.
-The CVSS v3.1 score is 5.5 (medium), reflecting that the attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R).
-The scope is unchanged (S:U), and the impact is high on confidentiality (C:H), with no impact on integrity (I:N) or availability (A:N).
-This means that an attacker must have local access and trick a user into interacting with a malicious application to exploit the vulnerability and gain access to sensitive information that should otherwise be protected.
-The flaw was addressed by Apple through improved state management in the affected macOS versions, indicating that the vulnerability likely involved improper handling of application or system states that allowed unauthorized data exposure.
-There are no known exploits in the wild at the time of publication, but the presence of this vulnerability could be leveraged by attackers targeting macOS users to extract confidential data.
-Given the nature of the vulnerability, it primarily threatens confidentiality without affecting system integrity or availability.
+The vulnerability is classified under CWE-200, indicating an information exposure issue.
+It affects multiple macOS versions prior to the patched releases: macOS Sequoia 15.3, macOS Sonoma 14.7.3, and macOS Ventura 13.7.3.
+The vulnerability requires local access (AV:L) and low attack complexity (AC:L), with no privileges required (PR:N), but user interaction (UI:R) is necessary to trigger the leak.
+The scope is unchanged (S:U), meaning the impact is confined to the vulnerable component.
+The CVSS v3.1 base score is 5.5, reflecting a medium severity primarily due to the high confidentiality impact (C:H) but no impact on integrity (I:N) or availability (A:N).
+The flaw was addressed by Apple through improved state management to prevent unauthorized data exposure.
+There are no known exploits in the wild at the time of publication, but the vulnerability poses a risk of sensitive data leakage if exploited.
+The vulnerability is significant in environments where sensitive user information is stored or processed on macOS devices, especially in enterprise and government contexts.
+The patch should be applied promptly to mitigate the risk.

 Potential Impact